 (2) The period for which a protected child is kept in a secure care facility under a secure care arrangement must not exceed the secure care period under section 88F.

-[Section 88D inserted by No. 49 of 2010 s.
+[Section 88D inserted: No. 49 of 2010 s.
 9.]

 88E.
 Continuation order required for certain provisionally protected children